Coral reef: Darwin's paradox

 In The Structure and Distribution of Coral Reefs, published in 1842, Darwin described how coral reefs were found in some tropical areas but not others, with no obvious cause.
-The largest and strongest corals grew in parts of the reef exposed to the most violent surf and corals were weakened or absent where loose sediment accumulated.
+The largest and strongest corals grew in parts of the reef exposed to the most violent surf, and corals were weakened or absent where loose sediment accumulated.

 Tropical waters contain few nutrients yet a coral reef can flourish like an "oasis in the desert".
 This has given rise to the ecosystem conundrum, sometimes called "Darwin's paradox": "How can such high production flourish in such nutrient poor conditions?"

 Coral reefs support over one-quarter of all marine species.
-This diversity results in complex food webs, with large predator fish eating smaller forage fish that eat yet smaller zooplankton and so on.
-However, all food webs eventually depend on plants, which are the primary producers.
+This diversity results in complex food webs, with large predator fish eating smaller forage fish, which eat yet smaller zooplankton, and so on.
+However, all food webs ultimately depend on plants, which serve as primary producers.
 Coral reefs typically produce 5–10 grams of carbon per square meter per day (gC·m^{−2}·day^{−1}) biomass.

 One reason for the unusual clarity of tropical waters is their nutrient deficiency and drifting plankton.
 Further, the sun shines year-round in the tropics, warming the surface layer, making it less dense than subsurface layers.
 The warmer water is separated from deeper, cooler water by a stable thermocline, where the temperature makes a rapid change.
-This keeps the warm surface waters floating above the cooler deeper waters.
+This keeps the warm surface waters floating above the cooler, deeper waters.
 In most parts of the ocean, there is little exchange between these layers.
-Organisms that die in aquatic environments generally sink to the bottom, where they decompose, which releases nutrients in the form of nitrogen (N), phosphorus (P) and potassium (K).
-These nutrients are necessary for plant growth, but in the tropics, they do not directly return to the surface.
+Organisms that die in aquatic environments generally sink to the bottom, where they decompose, which releases nutrients in the form of nitrogen (N), phosphorus (P), and potassium (K).
+These nutrients are necessary for plant growth, but in the tropics, they do not return directly to the surface.

 Plants form the base of the food chain and need sunlight and nutrients to grow.
 In the ocean, these plants are mainly microscopic phytoplankton which drift in the water column.
 They need sunlight for photosynthesis, which powers carbon fixation, so they are found only relatively near the surface, but they also need nutrients.
 Phytoplankton rapidly use nutrients in the surface waters, and in the tropics, these nutrients are not usually replaced because of the thermocline.